Heroes with Analysis List

 As one of the few free units in Epic Seven and a major character in the game's main storyline, Mercedes holds a special place in many players' hearts.
 It is well known that there are many units who are better to raise than Mercedes, but her value as a reliable budget farmer that new players are guaranteed to obtain is undeniable.
 While you will likely bench her in favor of stronger farmers like Vildred, Clarissa, or Celestial Mercedes further down the line, her early-game contributions can still be invaluable.Read More

-Watcher Schuri is powerful single target sniper with an ability to pierce through all his opponent defenses.
-He is the ideal solution for bulky bruisers and stalls in the current arena meta.
-With his ability to ignore 100% of his enemy defense on S3, Watcher Schuri will have the ability to remove high level threats from the fight with a single shot.
-With a very offensive kit, Watcher Schuri will require heavy support backing him up in order for him to excel.Read More
+Watcher Schuri is a powerful single target sniper with the ability to pierce through all his opponent's defenses.
+He is the ideal solution for bulky bruisers and stall teams in PvP.
+With his ability to ignore 100% of his enemy's Defense on S3, Watcher Schuri has the ability to remove high-level threats from the fight with a single shot.
+Because his kit is so heavily offensive, Watcher Schuri requires heavy support backing him up in order for him to excel.Read More

 Leo is a very simple hero who is deceptively effective at his chosen job: Stunning in PvP.
 No matter what composition you or your enemy have going on, Leo wants to open every battle with his S3, slamming the enemy side with Speed Break and a paralyzing Stun.
 This creates a tremendous opportunity for the rest of your party to ride roughshod over the enemy team with their biggest nukes and destroy them as quickly and painfully as possible.
 If any enemies happen to survive to Leo's next turn, Defense Break and the possibility of a follow-up Stun from Leo's S2 assures that they won't survive much longer.Read More